 Using Ashore for the Approval Process

 Ashore’s checklist feature functions like a graphic design proof approval form – and what’s included in the checklist can be customized to best fit your needs.
 The approver (your client) has to say that they have reviewed your work for each item in the checklist – so if a mistake is found later on, you can’t be blamed.
 Essentially, Ashore’s checklist feature ensures approvers have consented to any design they approve.
-If you’re ready to get compensated fairly and streamline the approval process, start your 14-day free trial of Ashore today!
+If you’re ready to get compensated fairly and streamline the approval process, sign up for a free Ashore account today!